 ‘It’s feeding time’

-They Nest – also known as Creepy Crawlers – is a 2000 American horror feature film directed by Ellory Elkayem (Eight Legged Freaks; Return of the Living Dead: Necropolis; Return of the Living Dead: Rave from the Grave) from a screenplay John Claflin and Daniel Zelman (Anacondas: The Hunt for the Blood Orchid).
+They Nest is a 2000 American horror film directed by Ellory Elkayem (Eight Legged Freaks; Return of the Living Dead: Necropolis; Return of the Living Dead: Rave from the Grave) from a screenplay John Claflin and Daniel Zelman (Anacondas: The Hunt for the Blood Orchid).
+Also known as Creepy Crawlers –

-Stressed by marital and alcohol problems Dr. Ben Cahill (Calabro) freezes up under pressure in the emergency room.
-He decides to unwind a few months in the house he and his ex bought on Orr island, a fishing community off the coast of Maine.
-At the request of sheriff Hobbs he starts examining a number of animal and human corpses with strange internal as well as external injuries.
+Stressed by marital and alcohol problems Doctor Ben Cahill (Calabro) freezes up under pressure in the emergency room.
+He decides to unwind for a few months in the house he and his ex bought on Orr island, a fishing community off the coast of Maine.
+At the request of sheriff Hobbs, he starts examining a number of animal and human corpses with strange internal as well as external injuries.